Blackman99/ali-oss-static-web-deploy/README.md

   accessKeyId: 'Your access key',
   accessKeySecret: 'Your access key secret',
   bucket: 'Your bucket name',
-  staticWebAppPath: 'Your local path to deploy', // for example: require('path').resolve(__dirname, 'dist') })
+  staticWebAppPath: 'Your local path to deploy', // for example: require('path').resolve(process.cwd(), 'dist') })
 ```